Little Gunver: Sculpture

-Danish sculptor Theobald Stein created a sculpture of Little Gyunver in 1899.
+Danish sculptor Theobald Stein created a sculpture of Little Gunver in 1899.
 The song had recently experienced a revival after being included in the first volume of Danmarks Melodibog.
 A bronze cast was installed on a temporary basis in Rosenborg Castle Garden in Copenhagen in 1909 but was made permanent through a donation from Carl Jacobsen in 1911.
 It depicts Little Gunver walking about with a dreamy and somewhat melancholic expression.
 It illustrates the lines: